J.D. Graduation Requirements

 Students can enroll in externships only after completing the first year of law school, and must work at least 30 hours over the course of a quarter for

-Complete guidelines for identifying, registering, and completing public service externships are available in the
+Complete guidelines for identifying, registering, and completing public service externships are available in the Student and Career Services

-Center for Career and Leadership Development or on its Externships page.
+office or on its Externships page.

 J.D.
 Experiential Coursework Requirement